 Coronavirus disease 2019 (COVID-19) is a serious disease, mainly of the respiratory system, affecting many people around the globe.
 It can cause mil...Read Article Now Book Mark Article

 - As much as possible, stay in a specific room and away from others in your home.
 Use a separate bathroom if you can.
 Do not leave your home except to get medical care.
 Wash your hands often with soap and water or hand sanitizer.

-- Take care of yourself by getting plenty of rest, taking over-the-counter medicines, and staying hydrated.
+- Take care of yourself by getting plenty of rest, taking over-the-counter medicines for specific symptoms, and staying hydrated.

 - Keep track of your symptoms (such as fever >100.4 degrees Fahrenheit or >38 degrees Celsius, cough, shortness of breath) and stay in touch with your doctor.
 You may receive instructions on how to check and report your symptoms.